Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: 8-bit Dark Souls

-Don’t be put off by Bleak Sword’s ultra-pixelated graphics.
-It looks great in motion.
-This is a stylish and highly distinctive horror action game that has some of the same dark DNA as a title like Dark Souls or Bloodborne.
+Don’t be put off by Bleak Sword’s ultra-pixelated graphics because it looks great in motion.
+This is a stylish and highly distinctive horror action game that has some of the same dark DNA as other popular titles, like Dark Souls or Bloodborne.
 Work your way through nine chapters, fighting monsters in swamps, forests, castles and dungeons to lift the curse of the Bleak Sword.

 Three word review: Twin-stick MOBA

-A battle arena shooter without the violence, Butter Royale sees up to 32 players firing sauce at each other in a large arena where they've got to take part in the ultimate food fight – think firing sauce, throwing bread, knocking people out with pie.
-It has some of the appeal of today’s online first-person shooters, but is viewed from top-down.
+A battle arena shooter without the violence, Butter Royale pits up to 32 players against each other in a large arena where they've got to take part in the ultimate food fight – think firing sauce, throwing bread, knocking people out with pie.
+It has some of the same appeal as today’s online first-person shooters, but it's viewed from top-down.

 Card of Darkness (Editor's Pick)

 You might be able to tell from the overall vibe of this game, but Adventure Time creator Pendleton Ward had a hand in Card of Darkness.
 What we're saying is, it's cute AF.
 Underneath the candy-colored dressing sits a compulsive, card-based dungeon crawler.
 As you progress, you’ll find more powerful cards to use in each level.
 These levels represent a floor of the dungeon.
 It’s an epic adventure shrunk down to iPhone-friendly proportions.